Hostinné

 Hostinné (Arnau) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
 It has about 4,200 inhabitants.
-It lies on the Elbe river.
+The town is located on the Elbe River in the Giant Mountains Foothills.

+Hostinné was founded in the second half of the 13th century.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The most important monument of Hostinné is the Renaissance town hall, which is protected as a national cultural monument.

 Etymology

-The name was probably derived from the adjective hostinný ('hospitable') or hostinský ('guest's', related to guest).
+The name was probably derived from the Czech adjective hostinný ('hospitable') or hostinský ('guest's', related to guest).
 It is rather unlikely that the name was derived from the personal name Host.
 The German name Arnau can be translated as "Arn's floodplain".

 Geography

 Hostinné is located about 13 km west of Trutnov and 37 km north of Hradec Králové.
 It lies in the Giant Mountains Foothills.
 The highest point is at 465 m above sea level.
 The town is situated in a valley of the Elbe River.

 History

 The first written mention of Hostinné is from 1270.
-It was founded during the reign of King Ottokar II, during the colonization of the upper Elbe.
+It was founded during the reign of King Ottokar II, during the colonisation of the upper Elbe.

 During the Hussite Wars in 1424, Hostinné was besieged by Jan Žižka but never conquered.
-The town achieved the greatest prosperity during the rule of lords of Wallenstein in 1521–1634, especially after a large fire in 1610, when all the notable buildings in the town were reconstructed in the Renaissance style.
+The town achieved the greatest prosperity during the rule of the Waldstein family in 1521–1634, especially after a large fire in 1610, when all the notable buildings in the town were reconstructed in the Renaissance style.

 From 1938 to 1945, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.